LaurenAtkisnon/CSC340-Final-Project/README.md

 Ryan:
 * Allows for any number of connections.
 * Players spawn at random locations.
-* Spectators if the game is already started.
+* players will be spectators if the game is already started.
 * Game resets 10 sec after game over.
   * Spectators then become players.
 * Created README.md